Two Programs: English MA and Creative Writing MFA

 We offer two degrees: the MA in English and the MFA in Creative Writing.
-Both programs are two-years, 32 credit hours, including 6 hours of thesis writing.
+Both programs are two years, 32 credit hours, including six hours of thesis writing.
 All graduate candidates are required to take English 600, Introduction to Graduate Studies, and a graduate-level theory course: English 630 for MA candidates, English 613 for MA Rhetoric candidates, and English 617 for MFA candidates.
 All other courses are decided upon in consultation with a graduate advisor.
 MA candidates may include two graduate courses outside of the department offerings, and MFA candidates may include one.
 MFA candidates are required to complete two literature courses as part of their programs of study.

-What are the prerequisites for the English MA/MFA programs?
+Application Prerequisites for the English MA/MFA Programs